Tetrapharmacum

-The word tetrapharmakos has been used metaphorically by 1st-century Epicureans to refer to the four Κύριαι Δόξαι ("chief doctrines") or remedies for healing the soul.
-The name cannot be traced further back than Cicero and Philodemos.

-Apparently named after this unprepossessing concoction, tetrapharmacum (or 'tetrafarmacum) was a complicated and expensive dish in Roman Imperial cuisine.
+Tetrapharmacum (or tetrafarmacum) was also the name of a complicated and expensive dish in Roman Imperial cuisine.
 It contained sow's udder, pheasant, wild boar and ham in pastry.
-The only surviving source of information on the tetrafarmacum is the Augustan History, which mentions it three times.
+The only surviving source of information about the dish is the Augustan History, which mentions it three times.
 All three mentions are credited to the now-lost biography of Hadrian by Marius Maximus.
 According to this source, the Caesar Lucius Aelius (died 138) invented the dish; his senior colleague, the Emperor Hadrian, liked it; a later emperor, Alexander Severus, liked it too.